-The Lena Sommers' Youth & Teen Literacy Center will be moving to the St. Ann Center for Inter-generational Care in June of 2016.
+The Lena Sommers' Youth & Teen Literacy Center is currently located within the St. Ann Center for Inter-generational Care

 For over 47 years, the Nehemiah Project has provided support services to male youth (ages 13-18) who have either been the victim of difficult home lives or are transitioning from a juvenile correctional facility.
 It is our mission to serve as a pillar of strength for the Milwaukee community by ensuring the well-being of our most vulnerable youth.

 The Lena Sommers Youth and Teen Literacy program was developed after concluding that many children in Milwaukee can’t read at their grade level.
 This is especially true of children in the inner city.
 Inability to read with their peers is generally the result of very chaotic home lives that these children must deal with.
 Significant absences in early elementary grades have resulted in a lack of understanding basic skills which keeps them from becoming good readers.
 The inability to read is central to high school drop-out rates, lack of employment and is tied strongly to incarceration.

 Through investigation we learned that there is little help available for kids who have reading deficits and living in poverty.
 All of the major literacy programs in our community are for adults.
 In 2014, we hired a reading specialist to work with our teen population.
 The specialist, through testing and analysis, found a significant majority of children to be 3-5 grade levels behind their peers.
 Unable to keep up, many of these students lose hope-- embarrassed by their lack of skills.
 Providing one-on-one tutoring of basic skills has shown better than expected results.
 Students often gained a grade level or more in as little as twelve hours focusing on the deficiencies uncovered in the testing and analysis.
 It has been thrilling to watch these boys begin to define themselves as “readers.”